equinor/template-fastapi-react/docs/tutorials/api-architecture.md

   * Authenticate (based on user-name/password input, validate it and (using some sort of repository or gateway to data) pull user entity from backend, along with some token likely), likely cache it if success or report errors if any
   * View Balance (based on user entity input, pull balance entity from backend (same as above...), report errors if any
   * Transfer Funds (based on user entity and amount input, pull balance entity, verify if transfer permitted, perform if so or report error if not)

+## Glossary of terms

+Some important terms in Clean Architecture.

+- `Èntity`- This is your business objects.
+- `Enterprise business logic` - This is the implementations of enterprise business rules.
+Enterprise business rules is your business policy in the real world.
+- `Application business logic` - The implementation of your application business rules.
+The application business rules is the features of your app, the todo List that your app need to get done to be your app, it’s like enterprise business rules but it is specific for your application.